This is first in a series

 Ms. Meng and the “two Michaels,” as they are known, have now been in custody for more than two years.
 The investigation into Ms. Meng and Huawei started in the Obama administration, culminating in her arrest under the Trump administration, and now she awaits her fate at the hands of the new Biden administration.
 However, it is unclear whether or how this second change in U.S. administrations will impact the case against Ms. Meng, just as it is not clear that the handover from Obama to Trump resulted in any change in the trajectory of the case against her originally.

 The origins of the charges against Ms. Meng merit close analysis not simply as a case study into the impact of the shifting sands of U.S. politics on high-profile foreign corporate defendants alleged to have engaged in conduct violating U.S. criminal laws.
-The more important lessons relate to the overall independence of U.S. judicial process (in theory as well as, for the most part, in practice) as well as in respect of the global reach of U.S. criminal laws.
+Equally important lessons relate to the overall independence of U.S. judicial process (in theory as well as, for the most part, in practice) as well as in respect of the global reach of U.S. criminal laws.

 More critically, the Meng Wanzhou case illustrates the important (but generally under-appreciated) risks that senior managers in Chinese and other non-U.S. corporations face in dealing with global banks even outside of the U.S.